-* Since Earth’s orbit remains virtually the same each year, these night sky spectacles are predictable and are usually named after the constellation from where they appear to radiate.
-Some of the most prolific meteor showers of the year include the following:
+Since Earth’s orbit remains virtually the same each year, these night sky spectacles are predictable and are usually named after the constellation from where they appear to radiate.
+Among the most prolific meteor showers of of the year are the following:

 Quadrantids: Caused by minor planet 2003 EH1 and named from an obsolete constellation called Quadrans Muralis, that is now part of Boötes.
 This meteor shower peaks on January 3 when up to 60 meteors per hour can be seen.